eclipse-openj9/openj9-docs/docs/xxrequirejitserver.md

 # -XX:\[+|-\]RequireJITServer

-When you enable this option, JITServer client will crash with an assert if it detects that a server is unavailable.
+When you enable this option, the JITServer client crashes with an assert if it detects that a JITServer server is unavailable.

 ## Syntax